Rothamsted/agri-schemas/drafts/201904-dfw-hackathon/README.md

-(beware they require a strong formal commitment),  `schema:additionalType` (when there is a more informal link, eg, between [`bioschema:LabProtocol`](http://bioschemas.org/LabProtocol) and [`obi:protocol`](http://purl.obolibrary.org/obo/OBI_0000272)) or `rdfs:seeAlso` (for cross-type links and similarly informal relations, eg, see `agri:isBiologicallyRelatedTo`] in [agri-schema definitions](drafts/201904-dfw-hackathon/agri-schema.ttl), linked to [sio:association](http://semanticscience.org/resource/SIO_000897))
+(beware they require a strong formal commitment),  `schema:additionalType` (when there is a more informal link, eg, between [`bioschema:LabProtocol`](http://bioschemas.org/LabProtocol) and [`obi:protocol`](http://purl.obolibrary.org/obo/OBI_0000272)) or `rdfs:seeAlso` (for cross-type links and similarly informal relations, eg, see `agri:isBiologicallyRelatedTo` in [agri-schema definitions](drafts/201904-dfw-hackathon/agri-schema.ttl), linked to [sio:association](http://semanticscience.org/resource/SIO_000897))

-### Markers for proposed new types and MIRO-style importing
+### Markers for proposed new types and [MIREOT](https://content.iospress.com/articles/applied-ontology/ao087)-style importing

 TODO, see [agri-schema definitions](drafts/201904-dfw-hackathon/agri-schema.ttl).